Skip to content

 Ease of Use

-One of the things I appreciate most is how clearly everything is marked.
+One of the things I like most is that it’s marked well.
 There’s no guesswork involved.
-The most common stitch lengths and widths are even circled on the panel, which is a thoughtful touch.
+The most commonly used stitch lengths and widths are even circled on the panel, a thoughtful detail.

-Plus, there’s a sticker with clear labeling for inserting and threading the bobbin.
-It’s a small detail, but it makes a big difference, especially since the bobbin is usually out of sight during sewing.
-The Brother Serger 1034D is also easy to use.
+And there’s a sticker with nice, clear labelling for how to insert and thread the bobbin.
+It’s a simple thing, but it makes a world of difference, particularly because you don’t usually see the bobbin while you’re sewing.
+The Brother Serger 1034D is user-friendly, too.

 Built-in Stitches

-One of the things I appreciate about the Brother CS5055 is the variety of built-in stitches it offers.
-It’s not the highest number on the market, but it’s enough for most of my sewing projects.
+One of the things I love about my Brother CS5055 is all the stitches you have on offer.
+It’s not the maximum possible, but it’s certainly all I need for most of my sewing projects.

 Buttonhole Styles:

-One of the things I really appreciate about the Brother CS5055 is its variety of buttonhole options.
-Having multiple styles to choose from really elevates the look of my projects.
-It’s not just about functionality; it’s about adding that professional touch.
+One of the features that I love about the Brother CS5055 is its selection of button holes.
+Multiple styles to choose from really add the finished touch to my projects.
+It’s not all functionality, it’s that professional feel.

-The Brother CS5055 boasts 7 different one-step auto-size buttonholes.
-This is a great feature, especially for someone like me who appreciates efficiency.
+The CS5055 offers 7 styles of one-step, auto-size buttonholes.
+And that’s a fantastic feature, particularly for someone like me who hates anything inefficient.

-- Versatility: With 7 styles, I can match the buttonhole to the specific garment or project.
+• Variety: At 7 different styles, I can coordinate the buttonhole to a garment or project.

 LCD Display

-One of the features I appreciate most about the Brother CS5055 is its LCD.
-It’s not the biggest or fanciest screen out there, but it gets the job done, and it does it well.
+One of my favorite things about the Brother CS5055 is that it has an LCD.
+It’s not the largest or the fanciest screen around, but it gets the job done and it does so well.

 Here’s what I like about the LCD: